This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Can You Replant a Broken Jade Plant Stem?

 If you’ve broken off a stem from your jade plant for some reason, don’t panic.
-It’s possible to root and regrow the stem so that you’ll have two plants instead of one!
+It’s possible to root and regrow the stem, so you’ll have two plants instead of one!

 The steps below will help you replant a broken jade plant stem: